What are the HIPAA Security Rule Access Controls?

 Use of shared names and passwords degrades the integrity of a system because it removes accountability from individual users and makes it much easier for the system to become compromised.

 If information is improperly entered, altered, or deleted, whether intentionally or not, it can be very difficult to identify the person responsible (e.g., for training or sanctions) or determine which users may have been the victim of a phishing attack that introduced ransomware into the organization.
 Additionally, because shared usernames and passwords can become widely known, it may be difficult to know whether the person responsible was an authorized user.
-A former employee or contractor, a current employee not authorized for access, a friend or family member of an employee, or an outside hacker could be a source of unauthorized access
+A former employee or contractor, a current employee not authorized for access, a friend or family member of an employee, or an outside hacker could be a source of unauthorized access.
+Observing the unique user identification specification prevents such unauthorized access from taking place.

 The final Access Control implementation specification is Encryption and Decryption, an addressable implementation specification.
-This implementation specification consists of "Implement[ing] a mechanism to encrypt and decrypt electronic protected health information."
+This implementation specification requires of "Implement[ing] a mechanism to encrypt and decrypt electronic protected health information."

 Was this article helpful?